4.5 Enhancing the Drive Through Pharmacy Model

 In this section, we re-implement the drive through pharmacy model to illustrate a few more KSL constructs.

 Example 4.5 (Enhance Drive Through Pharmacy) Consider again the drive through pharmacy situation.
 Assume that customers arrive at a drive through pharmacy window according to a Poisson distribution with a mean of 10 per hour.
 The time that it takes the pharmacist to serve the customer is random and data has indicated that the time is well modeled with an exponential distribution with a mean of 3 minutes.
 Customers who arrive to the pharmacy are served in the order of arrival and enough space is available within the parking area of the adjacent grocery store to accommodate any waiting customers.
-In this situation, we desire to estimate the time spent waiting in the queue.
-In addition, we would like to collect a histogram on the total time spent in the system.
+For this situation, we are interested in estimating the following performance measures:

 and QObject